A first project with the Arduino Microcontroller Platform

 standard line lamps / bulbs].
 Finally, I know I can purchase a similar

 musical lightning system online but that's not quite as fun as building

 These are the goals of the project:

-- To design and construct a simple and portable lighting system with ultrabright LEDs
+To design and construct a simple and portable lighting system with ultra-bright LEDs

-- Implement a basic but effective lighting algorithm for first version of system
+Implement a basic but effective lighting algorithm for first version of system

-- Incoporate more complex and fancy lighting algorithms for subsequent versions
+Incorporate more complex and fancy lighting algorithms for subsequent versions

 With these few ideas in mind, the project begins!